Anchorage in 1946 - 1947

 At present, I have stored under the house an old lard tub which is destined to become the base of a coffee table.
-Many are frilled aristocratically and (unreadable word) dressing table hereabouts dare not lift its skirts for fear of showing orange crate legs.
+Many are frilled aristocratically and (unreadable word) dressing table hereabouts dare not lift their skirts for fear of showing orange crate legs.
 Nothing goes to waste here.
 Even the dirt is used.

 Another year crossed off, and I’m glad to see it go.

 We’ve been in Alaska more than seven months, but I still can’t believe we’re really in fabulous Alaska, country of dog sled, gold rushes, and igloos.